muhammadshiraz/react-oxhain-app/README.md

-# React Blockchain Oxhain App
+<h1 align='center'>React Blockchain Oxhain App</h1>

+<p align="center">Welcome to the React Blockchain Oxhain App!
+This project demonstrates the basics of blockchain technology using a simple web application built with React and Node.js.</p>

 ![Blockchain](screenshot.jpg)

-Welcome to the React Blockchain Oxhain App!
-This project demonstrates the basics of blockchain technology using a simple web application built with React and Node.js.

 ## Table of Contents